quintel/turbine/README.md

     ???  ->  Turbine graph in ETsource  ->  *dataset modifications*  ->  YAML

 or:

     Flat files  ->  Turbine graph  ->  YAML

 or:

     Ruby DSL  -> Turbine graph  ->  YAML

 or:

     ???

-Also in the longer-term, ETengine Qernel classes may be descendants of those in Turbine (e.g. Converter becomes a subclass of Turbine::Node; Link become subclasses on Turbine::Edge [perhaps with further specialsed subclasses:
+Also in the longer-term, ETengine Qernel classes may be descendants of those in Turbine (e.g. Converter becomes a subclass of Turbine::Node; Link become subclasses on Turbine::Edge [perhaps with further specialsed subclasses...

 ## Jargon